ssdiaz/peg_jump_frontend/README.md

+NOTE: this is the FRONTEND API repo.

 # README - The Peg Jump Game 🔺
 Hello & Welcome to my Peg Jump Game Application!
 This app features the game of Peg Solitaire, also known as the Triangle Game at the Cracker Barrel restaurant.

 ## DEPLOYMENT INSTRUCTIONS
 This repo represents the frontend using HTML, CSS, and JavaScript, and communicates with a backend API built with Ruby on Rails stored in a separate repo (https://github.com/ssdiaz/peg_jump_backend_api).
 To run this application, please fork and clone this frontend repo and 'open index.html' in your web browser (Chrome preferred).
-You also need to fork and clone the peg_jump_backend_api repo and run the Rails Server on that directory.
+You also need to fork and clone the peg_jump_backend_api repo and run the 'rails server' in that directory.

 Frontend Repo (this one) - https://github.com/ssdiaz/peg_jump_frontend